 How We Do It Differently

-At FindParentAdvocates.com, we're committed to ethical, transparent pricing.
-That means:
+At FindParentAdvocates.com, we're committed to ethical, transparent pricing:

 In the next section, we'll show how our pricing model is designed to save you money while still providing the expert support your family deserves.